 This property is a tributary of the Kvichak River in Alaska.
 The river runs up to 64 miles and has a catchment area of 1,400 square miles.
 The name of the river was derived from a local Alaskan word that literally translates to “making mistakes”.
 The course of the river is constantly changing and splits into different branches.
 This is why it is also referred to as the Branch River.
 There is a large population of grizzly and black bears within the area surrounding the river (especially during summer and fall) due to the large source of salmon.
-Other species of wildlife that live near the river include moose, foxes, beavers, wolverines, otters and minks.
-There are also a wide range of fish and flora species within the area of the park near the river.
+Other species of wildlife that live near the river include moose, foxes, beavers, wolverines, otters, and minks.
+There is also a wide range of fish and flora species within the area of the park near the river.

 Aniakchak National Monument & Preserve

-This site is both a national monument and national preserve.
+This site is both a national monument and a national preserve.
 It is one of the national park service sites in Alaska.
 It is located within the Lake and Peninsula Borough in Alaska.
 It was also designated a US National Natural Landmark in 1970.
 It consists of the region that encompasses the Aniakchak volcano along the Aleutian Range.
-The remote location and difficult weather in the area makes this one of the least visited national monuments and parks in the US, not just in Alaska.
+The remote location and difficult weather in the area make this one of the least visited national monuments and parks in the US, not just in Alaska.

 Bering Land Bridge National Preserve

-This is another highly remote property in this list, located in Seward Peninsula.
+This is another highly remote property in this list, located in the Seward Peninsula.
 The site is aimed at preserving the Bering Land Bridge, which connected Asia to North America during the Pleistocene Ice Age.
 Today, this land bridge is now buried underneath the waters of the Bering and Chukchi seas.
 In 1978, it was declared a national monument.
 The site was then elevated to a national preserve in 1980.